GluuFederation/gluu-passport-testing/README.md

     In install.sh, we are using `setup.properties` which helps to pass preconfigured setup values.

-- Manage Data on PASSPORT Host
+- Manage Data on PASSPORT and Provider Host

-    In this stage, env.sh helps to insert, remove and update data in ldap directly using passport_host_data.py.
-It uses `python-ldap3` module to connect db and perform CRUD operation.
+    In this stage, env.sh helps to insert, remove and update data in ldap using `python-ldap3` module to connect db and perform CRUD operation.

+    Checkout passport_host_data.py, passport_host_data.py, and ldifs in data folder for examples and implementation.